MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/corporate-communications-overview.md

   - m365solution-overview
   - m365solution-corpcomms
   - highpri
-description: "Learn about planning and managing Organizational communications for your organization"
+description: "Learn about planning and managing Organizational communications for your organization."
 ---

 # Organizational communications: Guidance, methods, and products

 Employee engagement is a significant contributor to workplace satisfaction, loyalty, and productivity at any organization.
 Across Microsoft 365, there are multiple ways to communicate.
 Knowing which method (or combinations of methods) to use and when to use them depends on your audience and the communication culture of your organization.

 Learn how to keep everyone informed and engaged using SharePoint, Microsoft Teams, Viva Engage, Stream, and Viva Connections.
-Learn more about the powerful strategies and communication tools available to you that help drive engagement in your organization.
+Learn more about the powerful strategies and communication tools available that help drive engagement in your organization.

 **In this solution:**